Now that you can create Sponsored Results that appear in the Facebook search typehead, the overwhelming question is this: So, do the ads work?

 When I see 49 Clicks ad only one Action, I can’t help but wonder if I did something wrong.
 It’s certainly encouraging that the ads at least got clicks.
 If not, I’d be more willing to point my finger at the ad platform itself.
 But since it got clicks and only one Action, I wonder if the problem is me.

-With only four different ads and two variations, I should split test more.
+With only four different ads and two variations, I should Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best. more.
 There may be another angle that I need to take that would lead to success.
 It’s far too early for me to indict Sponsored Results in general.

 What Are You Seeing?